Prismatic leads in satisfaction for embedded iPaaS!

 We shouldn't talk about pricing without mentioning fundamental pricing principles.
 Here they are:

-• Be consistent
+• Be consistent.

-• Make it easy to understand
+• Make it easy to understand.

-• Ensure that it feels fair to customers
+• Ensure that it feels fair to customers.

 In the end, the function of pricing is to capture maximum value in exchange for your product.
 And the best way to do that, long term, is to make your pricing easy, consistent, and fair.
 For a deep dive into all things pricing, we recommend Deloitte's seminal work on the topic: The Strategy and Tactics of Pricing.

-Here at Prismatic, we're more than a company with an embedded iPaaS.
+At Prismatic, we're more than a company with an embedded iPaaS.
 We legitimately love helping our customers understand everything related to integrations.
 If you have questions about implementing integrations for your B2B SaaS product, reach out.